rmeyerth/slop-site/blog/2023-06-09-release/index.md

     }
 }
 ```
-We can now run the following code and add to a map:
+We can now run the following code:
 ```
 myMap = {};
 myMap += {aKey -> aValue};